Derivative-Free Estimation of the Score Vector and Observed Information Matrix with Application to State-Space Models: Introduction

-For the score vector, such a method has been recently proposed in \cite{ionides2006,Ionides09}.
-The main idea of the authors is to introduce an artificial random parameter $\widetilde{\Theta}$ with prior centred around $\theta$.
-They establish that the expectation of $\widetilde{\Theta}-\theta$ w.r.t. the posterior associated to this prior and the likelihood $\mathcal{L}(\theta)$ has components approximately proportional to the components of $\ell^{\left(1\right)}(\theta)$; the approximation improving as the artificial prior shrinks around $\theta$.
+For the score vector, an alternative to FD estimators has been recently proposed in \cite{ionides2006,Ionides09}.
+The main idea of the authors is to introduce an artificial random parameter $\Theta$ with prior centered around $\theta^{\star}$.
+They establish that the expectation of $\Theta-\theta^{\star}$ with respect to the posterior associated to this prior and the likelihood function $\mathcal{L}(\theta)$ has components approximately proportional to the components of $\nabla\ell(\theta^{\star})$; the approximation improving as the artificial prior shrinks around $\theta^{\star}$.
 In a state-space context where sequential Monte Carlo approximations are required, the direct application of this idea provides a high variance estimator.
-The authors propose a lower variance estimator which is computed using the optimal filter associated to a modified version of the original state-space model where an artificial random walk dynamics initialized at the parameter $\theta$ is introduced.
+The authors propose a lower variance estimator which is computed using the optimal filter associated to a modified version of the original state-space model where an artificial random walk dynamics initialized at the parameter $\theta^{\star}$ is introduced.